oxfordcontrol/Clarabel.jl/docs/src/index.md

 ## Features

-* __Versatile__: COSMO solves linear programs, quadratic programs, second-order cone programs.
-Future versions will provide support for semidefinite programs and problems involving exponential and power cones
+* __Versatile__: Clarabel.jl solves linear programs (LPs), quadratic programs (QPs) and second-order cone programs (SOCPs).
+Future versions will provide support for semidefinite programs and problems involving exponential and power cones.
-* __Quadratic objectives__: Unlike most interior point solvers based on the standard homogeneous self-dual embedding (HSDE), Clarabel.jl handles quadratic objective without requiring reformulation of the objective.
+* __Quadratic objectives__: Unlike interior point solvers based on the standard homogeneous self-dual embedding (HSDE), Clarabel.jl handles quadratic objective without requiring any epigraphical reformulation of the objective.
 It can therefore be significantly faster than other HSDE-based solvers for problems with quadratic objective functions.
-* __Infeasibility detection__: Infeasible problems are detected using using a homogeneous embedding method.
+* __Infeasibility detection__: Infeasible problems are detected using using a homogeneous embedding technique.
-* __JuMP / Convex.jl support__: We provide an interface to MathOptInterface (MOI), which allows you to describe your problem in [JuMP](https://github.com/JuliaOpt/JuMP.jl) and [Convex.jl](https://github.com/JuliaOpt/Convex.jl).
+* __JuMP / Convex.jl support__: We provide an interface to [MathOptInterface](https://jump.dev/JuMP.jl/stable/moi/) (MOI), which allows you to describe your problem in [JuMP](https://github.com/JuliaOpt/JuMP.jl) and [Convex.jl](https://github.com/JuliaOpt/Convex.jl).
-* __Arbitrary precision types__: You can solve problems with any floating point precision (In a future release).
+* __Arbitrary precision types__: You can solve problems with any floating point precision, e.g. Float32 or Julia's BigFloat type, using either the native interface, or via MathOptInterface / Convex.jl.
 * __Open Source__: Our code is available on [GitHub](https://github.com/oxfordcontrol/Clarabel.jl) and distributed under the Apache 2.0 Licence

 ## Installation
-COSMO can be installed using the Julia package manager for Julia `v1.0` and higher.
+Clarabel.jl can be installed using the Julia package manager for Julia `v1.0` and higher.
 Inside the Julia REPL, type `]` to enter the Pkg REPL mode then run

 `pkg> add Clarabel`